Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Today, the networking vendor announced the official availability of its next-gen Flagship UniFi access points, the U7 Pro XG and U7 Pro XGS, which are reasonably priced at $199 and $299, respectively.

-As the name suggests, these are similar to the previous U7 Pro models, but they are here because they bring about some significant improvements.
+As the name suggests, these models are similar to the previous U7 Pro models, but they offer some significant improvements.

 Ubiquiti U7 Pro XG vs U7 Pro XGS